 Overall, the NRS Co-Pilot would be an excellent knife to choose for paddling.
 And again, this is mostly a personal preference thing as far as the indexing and feel of the handle go.

 I plan on keeping the NRS Co-Pilot knife with me as well.
-It’s a great knife, and NRS is a great company and produces quality water rescue gear.
-If you like a little flatter profile on your kayak fishing knife, take a look at the NRS Co-Pilot pricing on Amazon, where I purchased mine.
+It’s a great knife, and NRS is a great company that produces quality water rescue gear.
+If you like a slightly flatter profile on your kayak fishing knife, take a look at the NRS Co-Pilot.

 The NRS Pilot Knife